 Help us raise money to find a cure for ALS!

-Often referred to as Lou Gehrig's Disease, amyotrophic lateral sclerosis (ALS) is a progressive, fatal neuromuscular disease that slowly robs the body of its ability to walk, speak, swallow and breathe.
-The life expectancy of an ALS patient averages 2 to 5 years from the time of diagnosis.
+Amyotrophic lateral sclerosis (ALS) is a progressive, fatal neuromuscular disease that slowly robs the body of its ability to walk, speak, swallow and breathe.
+The life expectancy of a person with ALS averages 2 to 5 years from the time of diagnosis.

 Every 90 minutes a person in this country is diagnosed with ALS and every 90 minutes another person will lose their battle against this disease.
 ALS occurs throughout the world with no racial, ethnic, or socioeconomic boundaries.

-This crippling disease can strike anyone.
-Presently there is no known cause of the disease yet it still costs loved ones an average of $200,000 a year to provide the care ALS patients need.
-Help make a difference and donate or join a walk today.
+ALS can strike anyone.
+Presently there is no known cause of the disease, though support is bringing researchers closer to an answer.
+In the meantime it costs an average of $250,000 a year to provide the care people living with ALS and their families need.
+Join the movement to bring help and hope today!